muradghzd/Stereo-Imaging/README.md

-# CS484-HW3
+# Stereo Imaging
-Stereo Imaging using Python
+Implementation of image rectification and a basic stereo algorithm